Ntwali-p/alx-graphql-0x00/episode/README.md

-# Rick and Morty GraphQL — Episode by ID
+# Rick and Morty GraphQL — Episode Query

-This task demonstrates how to retrieve details of a specific episode from the Rick and Morty GraphQL API using the `episode(id: ID!)` field.
+This directory contains GraphQL queries for retrieving episode details from the Rick and Morty GraphQL API using the `episode(id: ID!)` field.

-## Objective
-Fetch episode details for episode IDs 1, 2, 3, and 4 while requesting only the required fields.

 ## Fields Retrieved
 - id